sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif_quickstart.md

   -file=<LSIF file (e.g. ./cmd/dump.lsif)>
 ```

+The upload command in the Sourcegraph CLI will try to infer the repository and git commit by invoking git commands on your local clone.
+If git is not installed, is older than version 2.7.0, or you are running on code outside of a git clone, you will need to also specify the `-repo` and `-commit` flags explicitly.

 > NOTE: If you're using Sourcegraph.com or have enabled [`lsifEnforceAuth`](https://docs.sourcegraph.com/admin/config/site_config#lsifEnforceAuth), you need to [supply a GitHub token](#proving-ownership-of-a-github-repository) (to confirm you have collaborator access to the repository) supplied via the `-github-token` flag in the command above.

 If successful, you'll see the following message: